 Heading eastward across the Florida panhandle, you'll follow either US 90 or county two-lane roads.
 Stretches of the route between DeFuniak Springs and Tallahassee are like parks with groomed grass shoulders lined with pine forests.
 Tallahassee is an easy city to bicycle through, but it is urban cycling.
 The St. Marks Historic Railroad State Trail goes from Tallahassee to the port of St. Marks, and we use a 4.6 mile portion of it.
 The route comes to within 8 miles of Gainesville.
 In Palatka, traffic is heavy on US 17 crossing the St. Johns River.
 Six miles west of St. Augustine traffic picks up steadily until the route ends at the intersection with US 1.
 St. Augustine is also a point along the Altantic Coast Route.
 Click on enlargement for detail.

-Current Printed Version: 2010
+Current Printed Version: 2015

-A customer from Florida 4/3/12
+A customer from Florida on 4/3/12

 I found the individual panels- in the 'north not necessarily up' format a pain to use in conjunction with other maps (which I like to refer to in case I want to use any other smaller roads from time to time).
 I also think that instead of the field notes I would have much preferred a larger scale map of the entire route (there is a tiny panel sized one).
 I believe that the field note info is readily available in other forums.

 A customer from Canada on 12/25/06

 This is very well done, after using those maps I may be able to add comments